agile-learning-institute/mentorHub-search-api/README.md

 # mentorhub-search-api
-# DISCLAIMER
-The Opensearch container is quite big, roughly 1.3 GB.
-This might present a problem for those on a metered connection looking to contribute.

 ## Overview

 This is a simple Typescript API that provides search results from the search database.
-This API uses data from a [backing Opensearch Database](https://github.com/agile-learning-institute/mentorHub-search-opensearch).
+This API uses data from a [backing Elasticsearch Database](https://github.com/agile-learning-institute/mentorHub-elasticsearch).

 The OpenAPI specifications for the API can be found in the ``docs`` folder, and are served [here](https://agile-learning-institute.github.io/mentorHub-search-api/)